 sync -- sync your local changes back to lockbook servers

-commandAutomatically syncs your entire lockbook with a localhost NFS drive in /tmp/lockbook
+lockbook fs commandAutomatically syncs your entire lockbook with a localhost NFS drive in /tmp/lockbook

 lockbook fs